PEZ Bookshelf: The Cycling Chef

 Although we tried out the recipes at random because they looked interesting, this book will be most rewarding to an endurance athlete in training, looking for some structure in their diet.
 This is shown not only by the organization of the book, but also by the impressively detailed sample meal planner found on pages 184-185.
 There are examples for three meals plus snacks and pre-bed food for five different days: Rest Day; Easy Training Day; Medium Training Day; Pre-Race Day; and Hard Ride or Race.
 This is the kind of detail we have never seen in any nutrition books reviewed previously here.

 “The Cycling Chef: Recipes for Getting Lean and Fuelling the Machine” is nicely produced, not only with illustrations of the food but also great black-and-white photos from Cycling’s Golden Age.
 We have come a long way from raw eggs and beef tartare as cyclist diet fundamentals (although the Chianti is still welcome to some of us) and this book provides clear explanations of how food can help us while not overlooking the joys of cooking and of eating.

 “The Cycling Chef: Recipes for Getting Lean and Fuelling the Machine” by Alan Murchison

 192 pp., illus., hardcover

 Bloomsbury Sport, London, 2021

 Photos are from the book.

-# The Cycling Chef: Recipes for Getting Lean and Fuelling the Machine is available from AMAZON.COM HERE. #
+# BUY The Cycling Chef: Recipes for Getting Lean and Fuelling the Machine from AMAZON.COM HERE. #